 When an adult reads aloud to a child, both parties have a joyful, rewarding experience that instills a love of reading, improves literacy skills, and enhances a child’s well-being.

 Read to a Child’s model is based on the premise that a love of reading is a driver of opportunity for children throughout their lifetime.
 A caring connection with a reading mentor helps to facilitate the attention, engagement, and confidence that all children need to thrive.

 In measurable studies comparing children who participated in the Read Aloud Mentoring Program with those who didn’t, the numbers were overwhelmingly clear.
-In just the first year of participating in the Read Aloud Mentoring Program alone, nearly every child—98%—improved in the one of more of the following areas: vocabulary, listening comprehension, ability to articulate thoughts, self-confidence, enthusiasm for books, reading by choice, critical thinking, exposure to new ideas, people, and places, interest in reading instruction, and overall reading ability.
+In just the first year of participating in the Read Aloud Mentoring Program alone, nearly every child—99%—improved in the one of more of the following areas: enthusiasm for books & reading, ability to articulate thoughts, listening skills, exposure to new vocabulary, knowledge, and ideas, self-confidence, one on one mentoring, and social and emotional well-being

 For a child who struggles with reading, the benefits are many.
 Improved reading skills have been proven to raise academics across the board.
 Even classroom behavior and focus improve.

-For the volunteer, the benefit is knowing your small time commitment will have a considerable impact on the well-being of a child as well as the enjoyment of the rewarding experience of spending time with a child on a joyful activity.
+For our volunteer mentors, the benefit is knowing your small time commitment will have a considerable impact on the well-being of a child as well as the enjoyment of the rewarding experience of spending time with a child on a joyful activity.

-For the participating organization, the benefit is the ability to contribute to your local communities in a meaningful and measurable way, to provide an opportunity for employee engagement that results in greater employee satisfaction and retention, and to align with a respected non-profit for positive, socially-minded promotional opportunities.
+For our corporate partners, the benefit is the ability to contribute to your local communities in a meaningful and measurable way by participating in a company volunteer program, to provide an opportunity for employee engagement that results in greater employee satisfaction and retention, and to align with a respected non-profit for positive, socially-minded promotional opportunities.